 - Parkline – 60 E Randolph – Parkline apartments offer a tremendous downtown living experience in the Loop.
 The views from their penthouse collection is unmatched, with Lake Michigan and the city as a backdrop in every direction.
 Take in the views from your own apartment or admire the views from one of the many outdoor amenity spots.

 Now that you’re well versed in Chicago’s top neighborhoods, it’s time to start your hunt for the apartment of your dreams.
-Our experienced experts live, work, and play in the Chicago neighborhoods, so let us assist you in navigating your Windy City apartment search.
-Connect with us today to get started!
+Our experienced experts live, work, and play in the Chicago neighborhoods, so let us assist you in navigating your Windy City apartment search, or continue exploring Chicago’s many neighborhoods below!